Spring 2 topic homework

 Homework Expectations in Reception

 Your child should bring their book bag, reading log and reading books into school every day.
 Try and hear your child read everyday - the more practice the better; aim to write a comment in their reading log at least 3 times a week.
 Each time they read at home will help them with our Reading Challenge (more information to follow).
 When your child is heard read in school, we will add a comment and try and give useful pointers for your child's next steps and how you can support them.
 Books will be collected in on a Monday and Thursday, when they will be changed.
 If their reading diary does not show that they have read one or any of the books, the books will not be changed.

 Your child will bring their Homework folder home each Tuesday.
 This will contain a piece of Phonics and Maths homework.
-Homework folders should then be handed in the following Wednesday.
+Homework folders should then be handed in the following Monday.
 The work we send home will be familiar to your child - practice really helps.
 Each piece should only take about 5 minutes, and initially will be letter and number formation.
 However please make sure that your child is doing it correctly - it is much easier to make a habit than break a habit!